vamseeachanta/pyproject-starter/.ai/commands/development/debug-RCA.md

 4. **Common Debugging Strategies**

-   ### For Runtime Errors
+## For Runtime Errors

 - Read the full stack trace
 - Identify the exact line causing the error
 - Check variable values at that point
 - Verify assumptions about data types

+## Findings Template

+**Summary:**
+Briefly describe the issue and root cause.

+**Steps Taken:**
+List the debugging steps performed.

+**Resolution:**
+Describe the fix or next steps.

+---

+AI Assistant Automation Tips:

+- Auto-summarize logs and errors
+- Propose likely fixes based on patterns

    ### For Logic Errors
    - Add print/log statements to trace execution